nextcloud/documentation/developer_manual/core/unit-testing.rst

 Then you can simply run the created test with phpunit.

-.. note:: If you use ownCloud functions in your class under test (i.e: OC::getUser()) you'll need to bootstrap ownCloud or use dependency injection.
+.. note:: If you use Nextcloud functions in your class under test (i.e: OC::getUser()) you'll need to bootstrap Nextcloud or use dependency injection.

 .. note:: You'll most likely run your tests under a different user than the Web server.
 This might cause problems with your PHP settings (i.e: open_basedir) and requires you to adjust your configuration.